 The obsolete conventional in-person training is time-consuming and a lengthy process for both L&D professionals and learners.
+According to a Brandon-Hall Study, learning through e-learning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting.
 Providing learning opportunities online while working helps save time and keeps employees actively involved through continuous learning.

 On-the-job learning provides instant access to valuable resources.
 Employees can conveniently dig into personal interests through online learning and improve their job skills.